Aquilegia canadensis: Reproduction

-Aquilegia canadensis experiences a mixed mating system, where they are able to both self and outcross.
-The species is fully self-compatible, and has the ability to produce nearly full seed sets through only autonomous self-pollination.
+Aquilegia canadensis has a mixed mating system, where they are able to both self-pollinate and outcross.
+The species is fully self-compatible, and has the ability to produce seeds without a pollinator.
 However, despite being self-compatible, it does not fully compensate for the absence of pollinators, since fruit and seed production is lowered when pollinators are not present.
-This indicates that selfing only provides partial reproductive assurance.

 One major factor that influences the selfing and outcrossing balance is the herkogamy of the anther and stigma.
 There is genetic variation in the separation of the reproductive structures between different populations, and plants that have greater separation between the anther and stigma have lower rates of autonomous selfing and are more prone to outcrossing.
 The separation is primarily due to differences in the pistil length, rather than positioning of the structures.
 The genetic difference in herkogamy between populations suggests that it can evolve through selection to regulate mating strategies.

 Pollination is primarily carried out through the Ruby-Throated Hummingbird (Archilochus colubris), which is able to access the nectar stored in the elongated spurs of the flower.
+The Canadian columbine is one of the eight most important nectar sources for hummingbirds in eastern North America.
 In addition, bumblebees, hawk moths, and other bees also contribute to outcrossing between flowers.
-Genetic studies between A. canadensis and it's sister species, A. brevistyla, which is primarily bee-pollinated, have shown that the shift to hummingbird pollination is associated with changes to spur curvature, floral pigmentation, and nectar traits.
+Genetic studies between A. canadensis and its sister species, A. brevistyla, which is primarily bee-pollinated, have shown that the shift to hummingbird pollination is associated with changes to spur curvature, floral pigmentation, and nectar traits.

 Reproductive success is also reliant on the size of the population.
 Plants that grow in larger and more densely populated sites produce significantly more fruits and seeds per plant, in comparison to plants in smaller populations.
 Spatial isolation by itself does not have a large effect on reproductive output, but smaller population sizes reduces the opportunities for pollinator visits and outcrossing.

-Despite this, A. canadensis maintains stable populations through both outcrossing and selfing, allowing the species to persist in various habitats.
+The rusty patched bumblebee (Bombus affinis) has been documented cutting holes in the spurs to engage in nectar robbing.
+Both queens and workers of the rusty patched bumblebee cut holes in the spurs, with some queens collecting pollen before cutting holes to take nectar.
+Workers either collected pollen or engaged in nectar robbing, not both behaviors at the same flower.
+Workers and queens both sometimes acquired nectar at the mouth of the flower rather than nectar robbing.
+Though other species have not been recorded making holes in the nectar spurs, the golden northern bumble bee (Bombus fervidus) do sometimes make use of holes that have already been made as well as collecting nectar from the mouth of the flower.
+Both honeybees and Lasioglossum sweat bees also use previously created perforations.
+Many other species of bumblebee collect nectar from Canadian columbine including the two-spotted bumble bee, brown-belted bumblebee, common eastern bumblebee, Nevada bumblebee, and American bumblebee.
+The half-black bumblebee both collects nectar and pollen from the flowers.